bklit/bklit/README.md

 Add these in Vercel Project Settings → Domains

+### Cloudflare Setup (Required for Geolocation)

+To enable geolocation data collection, you need to set up Cloudflare as a proxy/CDN in front of your Vercel deployment.
+Cloudflare provides geolocation headers automatically when requests pass through their network.

+#### 1. Add Domain to Cloudflare

+1. **Sign up/Login to Cloudflare**
+   - Go to [cloudflare.com](https://cloudflare.com) and create an account (free tier works)

+2. **Add Your Domain**
+   - In Cloudflare dashboard, click "Add a Site"
+   - Enter your domain (e.g., `app.bklit.com`)
+   - Select the free plan

+3. **Update Nameservers**
+   - Cloudflare will provide you with nameservers
+   - Go to your domain registrar and update the nameservers to Cloudflare's
+   - Wait for DNS propagation (can take up to 24 hours, usually much faster)

+#### 2. Configure DNS Records

+1. **Add DNS Records in Cloudflare**
+   - Go to DNS → Records
+   - Add an A record or CNAME pointing to your Vercel deployment:
+     - **Type:** CNAME (recommended) or A
+     - **Name:** `app` (or `@` for root domain)
+     - **Target:** Your Vercel domain (e.g., `your-app.vercel.app`) or Vercel's IP
+     - **Proxy status:** Proxied (orange cloud icon) - **This is required!**

+2. **Ensure Proxy is Enabled**
+   - The orange cloud icon must be ON (proxied)
+   - This routes traffic through Cloudflare's network, enabling geolocation headers

+#### 3. Enable IP Geolocation

+1. **Navigate to Network Settings**
+   - In Cloudflare dashboard, go to Network tab

+2. **Enable IP Geolocation**
+   - Find "IP Geolocation" option
+   - Toggle it to "On"
+   - This enables Cloudflare to add geolocation headers to requests

+#### 4. Configure SSL/TLS

+1. **Set SSL/TLS Mode**
+   - Go to SSL/TLS tab in Cloudflare
+   - Set mode to "Full" or "Full (strict)" (recommended)
+   - This ensures secure connection between Cloudflare and Vercel

+#### 5. Update Vercel Domain Settings

+1. **Add Custom Domain in Vercel**
+   - In Vercel project settings, add your domain
+   - Vercel will automatically configure SSL certificates

+2. **Verify Connection**
+   - Once DNS propagates, your domain should work through Cloudflare
+   - Test by visiting your domain - it should load your Vercel app

+#### How It Works

+Once configured:

+- Client requests → Cloudflare (adds geolocation headers) → Vercel → Your app
+- Your app reads geolocation from Cloudflare headers (`CF-IPCountry`, `CF-City`, etc.)
+- No external API calls needed for geolocation in production
+- Local development automatically falls back to ip-api.com when Cloudflare headers aren't present

+#### Local Development

+- Cloudflare headers won't be present in local development
+- The app automatically falls back to ip-api.com for geolocation
+- No additional configuration needed for local testing

 ## Development

 This is a monorepo managed with [Turborepo](https://turbo.build/repo) and [pnpm workspaces](https://pnpm.io/workspaces).